JackKiefer/latex-gloves/README.md

 3. At this time, the TeX parser will inform you of any parsing errors that it encounters.
 If errors are encountered, they must be fixed within the TeX file by the user.
 See the section above on question syntax.

 ### iii) Converting to PNGs
 1. Simply run ``python convert.py`` to begin the conversion process.
-Hopefully, since your document compiled without error on overleaf, the questions will be compiled without error here, as well.
+Hopefully, since your document compiled without error on Overleaf, the questions will be compiled without error here, as well.
 In any case, a bunch of very verbose output will be spit onto the screen by ``pdflatex``, and it will indicate any compiler errors that need be fixed.

 ### iv) Upload to Canvas
 1. Open up ``gloves.py`` in your favorite text editor.